-From accounts which reached Salt Lake today Helaman Campbell, former-ly of Rosette, but now a resident of Naf, Ida, and Mr. Newman had a mis-Naf, Ida, and Mr. Newman had a mis-understanding over a pump which New-man claimed.
+Naf, Ida, and Mr. Newman had a mis-understanding over a pump which New-man claimed.
 Campbell undertook to remove it from the premises when New-man remonstrated with him.
-Words followed and finally Campbell jumped at the young man from behind, placed his fingers in his eyes and burled his teeth in Newman's ear.
+Words followed and finally Campbell jumped at the young man from behind, placed his fingers in his eyes and buried his teeth in Newman's ear.
 Tearing at his ear he bore him to the ground.
-In ad-dition to being badly bruised up New-man lost a portion of his ear, which it is presumed his assailant swallowed, as subsequent search over the ground where the orime was committed failed to locate it.
-Fort Douglas, Judge Morse today rendered a decres in favor of plaintiff in the case of Carl J. Kylen against Harriet M. Ball and William Hatt quieting plaintiff's title to part of the southeast quarter of section 3. township 4 south, range 1 west, Salt Lake meridian.
-The preliminary hearing of Frank Devich and the other Austrians who were implicated in the recent riot at Blingham, in which one Austrian was Bingham, in which one Austrian was killed and Deputy Sheriff Chidester and several other men were injured, has been set for next Wednesday before Justice of the Peace Lee at Bingham.
+In ad-dition to being badly brulsed up New, man lost a portion of his ear, which it is presumed his assaliant swallowed, as subsequent search over the ground where the crime was committed failed Judge Morse today rendered a decree a favor of plaintiff in the case of Carl Kylen against Harriet M. Ball and

+J. Kylen against Harriet M. Ball and William Hatt quieting plaintiff's tile to vate of the southeast quarter of 5ection 3. township 4 south, range 1 west, Salt Lake meridian.
+The preliminary hearing of Frank Devich and the other Austrians who were implicated in the recent riot at Bingham, in which one Austrian was killed and Deputy Sheriff Chidester and several other men were injured, has been set for next Wednesday before Justice of the Peace Lee at Bingham.
+Th case will be prosecuted by Asst.
+County Aity, Hanson. ubsequent search over the ground where the crime was committed failed It is stated that bad blood was engen-